-Let me take you on a magnificent adventure by the Sea of Galilee, through Capernaum and Magdala, to discover some of the stomping grounds of Jesus and His followers!
-Are you ready to explore the land of Israel?
+Let me take you on a magnificent adventure by the Sea of Galilee, through Capernaum and Magdala.
+Why?
+To discover some of the stomping grounds of Jesus and His followers!

 Where are Capernaum and Magdala?